Thanatology: Fields of study

 The humanities are, perhaps, the very oldest disciplines to explore death.
 Historically, the average human had a significantly lower standard of living and lifespan than they would today.
 Wars, famine, and disease always kept death close at hand.
 Artists, authors, and poets often employed the universality of death as a motif in their works; this trend continues today.

 The social sciences are often involved on both the individual and the cultural level.
 The individual level is primarily covered by psychology, the study of individual minds.
 However, to overlook social psychology would be a serious omission.
 Avoiding (or, in some cases, seeking) death is an important human motive; the fear of death affects many individuals' actions.
 That fear can be either reinforced or assuaged by social culture.

 Social science research has frequently encountered the issue of death.
-The subject-matter of Sociology, for instance, extends to but is by no means confined to social rules, conventions and practices.
+Sociology, for instance, extends to but is by no means confined to social rules, conventions and practices.
 Sub-disciplines within sociology, such as the sociology of death and sociology of disaster, focus more narrowly on such issues as how societies handle death under certain conditions.
 Likewise, cultural anthropology and archeology are concerned with how various current and past cultures have each dealt with death.
 Society and culture are related but dissimilar concepts, so the scope of each is different.
 Thus, a society is an interdependent community, while societal as distinct from individual culture is an attribute of a community, including the complex web of shifting patterns that links some individuals together.
 In any case, both cultures and societies must deal with death; and various cultural studies (many of which overlap with each other) examine this response taking a variety of approaches.